vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

 The microservice consists of two components:

-1. A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset) that manages and reservices bitfusion pre-created licenses; and
+1. A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset) that manages and reserves bitfusion pre-created licenses; and
 1. A [Service](https://kubernetes.io/docs/concepts/services-networking/service) and supporting [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment) that provides for a remote mutex lock request.

 The gist of operations is as depicted by the image below and the subsequent